NTTCom-MS/eyp-systemd/README.md

 ### Setup Requirements

-This module requires pluginsync enabled for puppet <=4.0
+This module is compatible for puppet 3.8 and newer versions, requires pluginsync enabled for puppet <=4.0

+Compatibility for puppet 3.8 will be kept at least until the next major release

 ### Basic examples